minkowski-home/minkops-ai/apps/corporate-website/README.md

 ## What is inside

 - `frontend/` — the Vite + React application whose entry point is `frontend/src/main.tsx`.
-- `frontend/public/` — static assets such as `favicon.ico` and the hero imagery.
+- `frontend/public/` — static assets (favicon, hero photography) and a `legacy/` folder containing the previous plain-HTML layout, scripts, and styles.
 - `README.md` — this onboarding note.

 ## Getting started locally